 The symbol “-” signifies subtraction.
 A subtraction process consists of three parts of numbers, namely minuend, subtrahend and difference.
 The number in a subtraction sentence from which we subtract another number is called a minuend, which means the minuend is the first number in a subtraction process.

-The parts of subtraction can be written as:
+However, the parts of the subtraction can be shown as:

 Let’s have a look at the subtraction table of simple subtractions of numbers.

 Subtraction can be performed on single-digit, double-digit, triple-digit numbers and so on.
 Single-digit subtraction is quite simple as shown in the below examples.

 Here, 6 – 3 = 3, 7 – 6 = 1, 4 – 2 = 2 and 6 – 5 = 1.

 Subtraction of a single digit from a two-digit number:

 In this case, subtraction of digits may involve borrowing from the adjacent digit.